cse110-fa22-group9/Team9Repository/admin/Team_Logs/main-documentation.md

 Document that starts the function calls to generate the expanded cards
 #### smallMovieCard.js
 #### smallShowCard.js
-Document that contains the functions that generate the small show card objects
 #### tools.js
 [return to the overview](#Source-Files)